Cycling is a low impact sport and yet many people still suffer from foot and leg injuries. Here are some quick tips to protect your feet.

 Fine-tuning each of these individual physical attributes will prepare the competitive cyclist for almost any situation come race time.

-Endurance athletes have found that toughing out 6-8 minutes in an ice bath eases pain caused by vigorous exercise.
+Endurance athletes find that toughing out an ice bath eases pain caused by vigorous exercise.

 As an endurance athlete, are you taking the right combination of supplements to both reduce muscle fatigue and speed recovery?